Skip to main content

 (d) As noted above, many of these spaces may also be reserved in advance for the purpose of demonstration according to the applicable building or other established reservation procedure.

-(vi) Demonstrations in the indoor spaces designated above are permissible because those spaces are generally designed and safe for assembly.
-Other types of spaces are not so designed or practical for such use, including individual offices, office suites, lobbies, and hallways, and demonstrations are not permitted in these spaces.
+(v) Demonstrations in the indoor spaces designated above are permissible because those spaces are generally designed and safe for assembly.
+Other types of spaces are not so designed or practical for such use, including individual offices, office suites, lobbies, hallways, stairwells, elevators, and escalators, and demonstrations are not permitted in these spaces.

-(vii) Expression by audience members at public events, including dissenting expression, is entirely permissible, provided it does not prevent the event from continuing (e.g., holding signs or wearing shirts expressing an alternate view at a public lecture is permissible, but exercising a "heckler's veto" is not).
+(vi) Expression by audience members at public events, including dissenting expression, is entirely permissible, provided it does not prevent the event from continuing (e.g., holding signs [subject to event rules] or wearing shirts expressing an alternate view at a public lecture is permissible, but exercising a "heckler's veto" is not).

 (6) Disruption